 - Gain experience and knowledge in food security programs within Edmonton

 - Work alongside support services for newcomers and migrant communities

 - Access to our volunteer perks, which include free tickets to select alumni events, volunteer socials and professional development opportunities

-- Interest in working with immigrant and refugee communities
+- Interest in working with immigrant and refugee support services

 - Be reliable, patient and able to follow instructions